terryyounghk/qmk_userspace/readme.md

 # Personal QMK userspace

+**Disclaimer**

-This is a personal userspace repo for QMK keyboard firmware.
+This is my personal userspace repo for QMK keyboard firmware and my journey of evolving my personal QMK keymap and keyboard preferences.

-Disclaimer: this is only tested on RGBKB sol3, which is the keyboard I currently use.
+This is only tested on a RGBKB sol3, which is the keyboard I currently use.

-This firmware is my journey of evolving my personal QMK keymap and keyboard preferences.
+This repo is also my first experience with the `C` programming language.

 # Feature Highlights